Stability of a Stochastic Model for Demand-Response: Model and assumptions

-where the forecasted demand $D^f(t)$ is deterministic and $D(t)$, the deviation from the forecast, is modelled as an exogenous stochastic process.
-We assume that the day ahead forecast is done with some fixed safety margin $r_0$, so that \be G^f(t) = D^f(t) + r_0 \ee
+where the forecasted demand $D^f(t)$ is deterministic and $D(t)$, the deviation from the forecast, is modeled as an exogenous stochastic process.
+We assume that the day-ahead forecast is done with some fixed safety margin $r_0$, so that \be G^f(t) = D^f(t) + r_0. \ee

-\subsection{The Stochastic Model}
+\subsection{The stochastic model}

-We model the fluctuations in demand $D(t)$ and renewable supply $M(t)$ as stochastic processes such that their difference $M(t)-D(t)$ is an ARIMA$(0,1,0)$ Gaussian process, i.e. \be \lp M(t+1)-D(t+1)\rp - \lp M(t) - D(t) \rp = N(t+1) \ee where $N(t)$ is white Gaussian noise, with variance $\sigma^2$.
-This is the discrete time equivalent of Brownian motion, as in \cite{meynegwankowsha10}.
+We model the fluctuations in demand $D(t)$ and renewable supply $M(t)$ as stochastic processes such that their difference $M(t)-D(t)$ is the integral of an iid noise sequence $(N(t),t\ge 0)$ of zero mean $\EE N = 0$, finite second moment $\EE {N^2} = \sigma^2$, with a distribution of continuous density $\rho(\cdot)$ everywhere positive on $\mathds R$: \be \lp M(t+1)-D(t+1)\rp - \lp M(t) - D(t) \rp = N(t+1). \ee

-Let $R(t)$ be the reserve, i.e the difference between the actual production and the expressed demand, defined by \be R(t) = G^a(t) - E^a(t) \ee and let $H(t)$ be the increment in supply bought on the real time market, i.e. \be H(t) = G(t)-G(t-1) \ee
+Let $R(t)$ be the reserve, i.e the difference between the actual production and the expressed demand, defined by \be R(t) = G^a(t) - E^a(t) \ee and let $I(t)$ be the increment in supply bought on the real-time market, i.e. \be I(t) = G(t)-G(t-1). \ee

 Putting all the above equations together, we obtain the system equations:

 Thus we can describe our system by a two-dimensional stochastic process $X(t)=(R(t), Z(t))$, with $t \in \Nats$.